The Ultimate Guide to RV Camping in Delaware

 Weather Conditions and Natural Disaster Preparedness

-We recommend visiting in the summer months.
-For the most part, the weather in Delaware in the summer is pretty much perfect for outdoor activities.
-That said, hurricane season runs from June 1st through November 30th in the state, meaning hurricanes and tropical storms are a possibility in the summer and fall.
+For the most part, the weather in Delaware in the summer is perfect for outdoor activities.
+However, hurricane season runs from June 1st through November 30th, and hurricanes and tropical storms are a possibility in the summer and fall.

 In order to stay safe from hurricanes and tropical storms, be sure you have multiple weather apps downloaded and allow them to send push notifications.
 Take weather alerts seriously and leave if a storm is headed your direction.
 You might want to put together a “bug out” bag with essentials such as flashlights, bottles of water, and emergency blankets in case quick evacuation is necessary.